Adiabatically steered open quantum systems: Master equation and optimal phase: Optimal phase selection

 With the optimal selection, the phase shifted basis states become $\ket{\tilde{g}} = e^{i\lambda_g^0}e^{- \int_0^t dt' \braket{g|\dot{g}}}\ket{g}$ and $\ket{\tilde{e}} = e^{i\lambda_e^0}e^{- \int_0^t dt' \braket{e|\dot{e}}}\ket{e}$.
 Thus we have $\braket{\tilde{g}|\dot{\tilde{g}}} = \braket{\tilde{e}|\dot{\tilde{e}}} = 0$ independent of $\ket{g}$ and $\ket{e}$ and the selection renders the phase shifted states to be also invariant under a local gauge change, i.e., $\ket{g} \rightarrow e^{i\beta(t)}\ket{g}$ has no effect on $\ket{\tilde{g}}$ and $\ket{e} \rightarrow e^{i\eta(t)}\ket{e}$ has no effect on $\ket{\tilde{e}}$ where $\beta(t)$ and $\eta(t)$ are any smooth functions.
 For a closed path in the parameter space $\gamma$, we have

-where we have denoted $t_a$ and $t_b$ as the virtual starting and ending time instances for the path, respectively.
+where we have denoted $t_a$ and $t_b$ as the virtual starting and ending time instants for the path, respectively.
 These are the Berry phases accumulated over the path for the phase shifted basis states and, as such, cannot be removed by any continuous local gauge change \cite{prsla392/45}.
 Thus, selecting the optimal local phase for a closed loop in the parameter space implies a gauge-invariant accumulated phase at the end of the loop.

-Utilizing the optimal phase selection scheme with our master equation requires a careful consideration of the used approximations, in particular, the approximation of adiabatic rates.
-We used this approximation in the derivation of the master equation [see Eqs.~(\ref{eq:master_gg_complete}) and (\ref{eq:master_ge_complete})] to state that $\omega_{01}$, $m_1$, $m_2$ and the matrix elements of $\hat{w}$ vary slowly in time.
-With the optimal phase selection, the corresponding parameters are $\tilde{\omega}_{01} = \omega_{01}$, $\tilde{m}_1 = m_1$, $\tilde{m}_2 = e^{i(\lambda_e-\lambda_g)}m_2$, $\tilde{w}_{gg}=\tilde{w}_{ee}=0$ and $\tilde{w}_{ge} = e^{i(\lambda_e-\lambda_g)}w_{ge}$.
-If we assume that the approximation of adiabatic rates applies for these phase shifted variables, the master equation can be directly used by replacing the original variables with the shifted ones.
+However, the optimal phase selection neglects the effects of the accumulation speed of the geometric phase on the environment-induced transitions in the master equation.
+Although this effect is negligible in the adiabatic limit, it is useful to provide means to take it into account consistently.